 In engineering practice the design variables are not continuous because usually the structural parts are constructed with certain variation of their dimensions.
 Thus design variables can only take values from a predefined discrete set.
-For the solution of discrete optimization problems Thierauf and Cai [18] have proposed a modified ESs algorithm.
+For the solution of discrete optimization problems a modified ESs algorithm has been proposed by Thierauf and Cai18.
 The basic differences between discrete and continuous ESs are focused on the mutation and the recombination operators.
 The multi membered ESs (M-ESs) that is adopted in the current study uses three operators: recombination, mutation and selection operators that can be included in the algorithm as follows: